 5. Let your guests decide

 The best waffle toppings are the ones that are made just for you.
-Set up a waffle bar and let brunch guests go wild with their waffle creations.
+Get inspired by New York’s waffle food trucks: Set up a waffle bar and let brunch guests go wild with their waffle creations.
 Place a platter of ready-made waffles surrounded by bowls of fun toppings at your next brunch party.
 With these topping ideas, you’ve pretty much got endless combos for fun.

 - Drizzles: Maple syrup, honey, hot fudge sauce, caramel sauce and fruit syrups like strawberry, blueberry, blackberry and more.

 - Spreads: Whipped butter, peanut butter, Nutella, cream cheese, marshmallow fluff, whipped cream and yogurt.